d4rken/myolib/README.md

 # License
 This library is licensed under Apache 2.0, see [LICENSE](https://github.com/d4rken/myolib/blob/master/LICENSE)

-If you use "darken's Myo lib" for your publication, please cite the following publication:
+If you use "Android Myo library by darken" for your publication, please cite the following publication:
  * Kutafina E, Laukamp D, Jonas SM.
 Wearable Sensors in Medical Education: Supporting Hand Hygiene Training with a Forearm EMG.
 Stud Health Technol Inform.
 2015;211:286-91.